Workshops

 How to Contribute to this Workshop

-To contribute to this workshop, please send a short statement of your qualifications (experience in the domain) and sent via e-mail to the chair of this workshop.
+To contribute to this workshop, please send a short statement of your qualifications (experience in the domain) and sent via e-mail to .

 Contributors will present and/or manage the breakout groups and co-lead the workshop with the chair.